Day 1 Arrive Porto

 Ride along the sea and sometimes inland in a hillier region with fields of different crops and colours.
 Reach white-washed Ericeira draped picturesquely over a sandstone cliff.

 Today you will ride to the hilly region of Sintra and explore the scenic hills above Sintra village, passing by castles, palaces and old manor houses.
 Such is the grandeur and importance of these buildings and monuments that Sintra was designated a UNESCO World Heritage Site in 1995.
 Two of the most important monuments of Sintra are the amazing Moorish Castle and the Pena Palace situated high on a hilltop.
 With impressive multi-coloured turrets, dramatic architecture and exotic gardens.
 Many of these castles and palaces were built by Portuguese aristocracy in the 13th century.

 Your tour commences in colourful Porto, Portugal’s second city and the gateway to the Douro region, home of Port wine.
 Follow the Atlantic Coast discovering cultural and natural attractions along the route.
-There are beautiful beach resorts and small towns that give a glimpse of Portuguese culture and life.
+There are beautiful beach resorts, small towns and impressive Coimbra that gives a glimpse of Portuguese culture and history.
 Cross the Sao Jacinto Dunes Nature Reserve, the Ria de Averio and the estuary of the Vouga River to reach Aveiro City, a little ‘Venice’ with canals and waterways.
 Further south cycle through pine forests and across the dunes system with plenty of opportunities to stop and enjoy the seaside at typical fishing villages.
-Arrive Obidos, the most well preserved medieval village in Portugal then bike to Sintra, a UNESCO World Heritage site and a land of castles and palaces.
+Arrive Obidos, the most well preserved medieval village in Portugal then bike to Sintra, a UNESCO World Heritage site and a land of dreamy castles and palaces.
 End your journey at Cape Roca and transfer to Lisbon.